 Good mental health prevents poor physical healing and dangerous habits such as smoking or unhealthy eating behavior.

-Good mental health increases your energy level and provides you with the effective coping mechanisms for stressful environment.
-It helps you deal with difficult situation and improves your performance and efficiency at work by utilizing your potential to the maximum level.
+Good mental health increases your energy level and provides you with effective coping mechanisms for a stressful environment.
+It helps you deal with a difficult situation and improves your performance and efficiency at work by utilizing your potential to the maximum level.

-A mental health counselor helps you deal with your emotions, provide tools to cope with your stress in healthy way and deal with mental health disorders or trauma that you may have faced.
-Mental health counselors work in various avenues such as school, office and hospitals.
+A mental health counselor helps you deal with your emotions, provide tools to cope with your stress in a healthy way and deal with mental health disorders or trauma that you may have faced.
+Mental health counselors work in various avenues such as school, office, and hospitals.

-Mental health counselors help you deal with your emotions, daily life stressors and experiences.
-It helps you set goals, design action plan for those goals and gain further insight.
+Mental health counselors help you deal with your emotions, daily life stressors, and experiences.
+It helps you set goals, design an action plan for those goals and gain further insight.

 According to the American Counseling Association counseling empowers you to achieve mental well being, education, career goals and mental health.

 They are highly trained professionals that help you live a more happy and productive life.
-The school counselor help you deal with your academic and other school related concerns and daily life stressors related to your school and studies.
+The school counselor helps you deal with your academic and other school-related concerns and daily life stressors related to your school and studies.

-The career counselor’s help you improve your productivity and deal with work related stressors or career related identity crisis.
-They help you find the best career path for you and deal with other employment related concerns.
+The career counselor’s help you improve your productivity and deal with work-related stressors or career-related identity crises.
+They help you find the best career path for you and deal with other employment-related concerns.

 A Mental health counselor helps you become productive and efficient and by helping you gain a healthy mental well being they help you become an effective member of your society.

-Avoiding treatment through mental health professional can cause considerable negative social and economic impact to you and your society.
+Avoiding treatment through mental health professionals can cause considerable negative social and economic impact on you and your society.